Part Placement Shortcuts in Altium Designer

 I read once that circuit board design is 90% placement and 10% routing.
 I’m not sure that I believe that, but it is fair to say that component placement is a critical part of the overall board design.
 Yet some designers will rush this part of the job so that they can get on with routing the board, only to have to come back later and re-place portions of the board.

-I wonder if one of the problems is that designers get frustrated during the Altium component placement process.
-It does take some time to get all of your components correctly located, aligned, and positioned so as to provide the most optimum routing channels.
+I wonder if one of the problems is that designers get frustrated during the Altium Designer component placement process.
+It does take some time to get the object correctly located, aligned, and positioned so as to provide the most optimum routing channels.
 This is especially true if you are working with design tools that are limited in their placement capabilities, or if you just don’t understand the placement functionality that you have available in your design tools that can help.
+When working with a snap grid, 3D model, and many different board shape, it can be a lot of take in.

 Fortunately, Altium Designer® has some powerful placement functionality that can make your job a lot easier.
 There are manual placement utilities to help with alignment, and you have the option of organizing your components for placement by selecting them first in the schematic.
 Also, if you need some help in finding and selecting specific components for placement, there’s a utility for that as well.